Skip to main content

 Discover how HALO Sensors help keep schools safer

-• Track critical air quality factors like CO2, PM levels & humidity
+• Track critical air quality factors like CO2 and PM levels

 • Detect vape, THC and smoke in real time